ZeusEm/ISO_IEC-27001.2022/index.md

 **Correct Answer:** c) Internal Audit

-*Explanation:* Based on the sources provided and our conversation history, the most accurate answer is **internal audit** has nonconformities as an output.
+*Explanation:* Based on the standard, the most accurate answer is **internal audit** has nonconformities as an output.

 Here's a detailed breakdown: